-Hawaiian Airlines has made some significant updates to their HawaiianMiles awards program that we’re paying close attention to ourselves.
+Hawaiian Airlines recently made significant updates to their HawaiianMiles awards program.
 We hoard our HawaiianMiles and any negative change is something that impacts our travel.
 Given the industry trend to make points less valuable, this change to dynamic award pricing is largely in step with other airlines.
 Here’s the new award chart.
-The changes took place effective last week.
+Changes took place earlier this year.
 The good news is that the lowest priced award tickets costs have not changed.
 The bad part is that the price for less flexible and high season awards have increased a lot.
 And there’s more.

 HawaiianMiles Awards Before and After